apache/calcite/doc/MODEL.md

 `name`, `type`, `columns` inherited from <a href="#table">Table</a>.

 `factory` (required string) is the name of the factory class for this table.
-Must implement interface `net.hydromatic.optiq.TableFactory` and have a public default constructor.
+Must implement interface `org.apache.calcite.schema.TableFactory` and have a public default constructor.

 `operand` (optional map) contains attributes to be passed to the